Apress/common-lisp-condition-system/README.md

 The code for the second part of the book has been adapted from the [Portable Condition System](https://github.com/phoe/portable-condition-system) and is therefore not included here.
 Please see the CLCS repository for an updated and extended version of the code included in the book.

-The original code for dynamic variables in C has been contributed by [Marco Heisig](https://github.com/marcoheisig) and [Michael Raskin](https://gitlab.common-lisp.net/mraskin).
+The original code for implementations of dynamic variables in C has been contributed by [Marco Heisig](https://github.com/marcoheisig), [Michael Raskin](https://gitlab.common-lisp.net/mraskin), and [Gilbert Baumann](http://clim.rocks/).